 Frequent scouting to identify susceptible weeds and the correct stage of weed growth must be combined with appropriate weather conditions and labeled spray additives to maximize control.
 Consult labels for numerous precautions or information about crop or cultivar tolerances.
 Due to the multitude of nursery crops, always verify selectivity on a few plants before treating the entire block or field.

 Note Herbicides must be applied at the correct rate and time to selectively control weed growth.
-For band applications under tree rows, reduce quantity of herbicide applied proportionally to the area within the row actually sprayed.
+For band applications under tree rows, reduce the quantity of herbicide applied proportionally to the area within the row actually sprayed.